charlesaraya/WorkoutPlanner/task_planner_agent/README.md

 * **Conditional Flow**: Missed the workout time?
 Are suggested timings wrong?
 It loops back to ask you.
 * **Error Handling**: Catches bad inputs and keeps you in the loop with clear feedback.

+## Workflow
+* **Input**: You throw in a task (e.g., "Plan a 1-hour workout session"), and the agent uses the LLM to extract the task type (e.g. "workout", "yoga session", "boxing", etc.) and total time (60 minutes).
+* **Task Breakdown**: The LLM crafts a list of steps tailored to your task, like "Warm-up", "Cardio", and "Bodyweight Squats" and so on for a regular workout session.
+* **Timing**: The agent assigns timings to each step, making sure they sum up to your total time.
+If they don’t match, it loops back and tries again until it gets it correct.
+* **Format**: You get a clean, formatted plan, like "Warm-up (10 min), Cardio (40 min), Cool-down (10 min)."
+* **Feedback Loop**: Tell the agent to adjust the plan to your taste (e.g., "Too much Cardio" or "Add stretching").
+The LLM jumps in, figures out if it needs to tweat steps in the plan or fix the timing, and loops back to adjust the plan.

 ### Setup
 Clone this repo:
 ```